-Get Outdoors At Camden Hills State Park
+2. Camden Hills State Park

 Camden Hills State Park is an outdoor oasis for the nature enthusiast.
 For a nominal parking fee, you can enjoy everything the park offers.
 The park has picnic sites, hiking trails, and campsites, but the star is Mount Battie with its spectacular summit views.

-Spend some time wandering around the summit and scouting out the best place for your selfie, and then climb the Mount Battie Tower.
+Spend some time wandering around the summit and scouting out the best place for your selfie, and then climb Mount Battie Tower.
 A World War I memorial, the 26-foot-tall stone tower provides the most spectacular panoramic views.